mirtasrif9-ai/Anti-Black-Ticket-System/README.md

 4. **Run Locally**
    - Place the folder in your server directory (e.g., `htdocs`)
    - Start Apache & MySQL using XAMPP/WAMP
-   - Open `http://localhost/Anti Black Ticket System` in your browser
+   - Open `http://localhost/Anti%20Black%20Ticket%20System` in your browser

 ---